earthchie/BlindSignature.js/README.md

 ```
 const N_factor = Signer.N_factor();
 const ballotBody = BlindSignature.ascii2hex(vote);
-const ballotSignature = signature; // from step #4 -> Author.unblind(signed)
+const ballotSignature = finalSignature; // from step #4 -> Author.unblind(blindSignature)
 ```

 Also to make the vote anonymous.
-Voter must create a new wallet every time, submit the ballot to smart contract using EIP-2771.
-With EIP-2771 voter do not need to pay transaction gas, so no way to track down the origin of the gas, also identity of the voter.
+The voter (the Author) must create a new wallet every time, and submit the ballot to the smart contract using EIP-2771.
+With EIP-2771, voters do not need to pay transaction gas, so there is no way to track down the origin of the gas and the voter's identity.

 # License
 MIT